-Daily Devotional Thursday 18th June 2020
+Daily Bible Reading Thursday 18th June 2020

 Paul was arrested in Jerusalem after his preaching caused a riot.
 He has been sent to the governor Felix at Caesarea for his safety from a plot to kill him and for a trial.
 The tactics of the high priest before Felix begins first with flattery (v2-4).
 There is a falseness about this man who should stand for the truth.